BlackSquirrelz/Scripts/grep/commands.md

+# Useful Commands with Grep

-# Find Specific Contents in any file on the machine.
+## Find Specific Contents in any file on the machine.
 grep "FE" $(find .. -name "*.pdb")